AvgustPol/coding-ai/README.md

 ### Hi everyone! 👋

 My name is Andrea, I am a Computer Vision Engineer currently working as a Machine Learning Engineer.
 I am passionate about photography and data-driven technologies.
-On my spare time you will probably find me doing sports or building fun (and partially useless) software programs.
+In my spare time you will probably find me doing sports or building fun (and partially useless) software programs.

 I was born in 🇻🇪, I was raised in 🇪🇸, I live in 🇩🇰, and I work in 🇸🇪.
 I share my knowledge through different platforms: